haarer/toolchain68k/README.md

 # toolchain68k
-Build a toolchain for 68k cross developement

-The script is for MSYS2
+Build a toolchain for 68k cross developement using recent compilers and libraries The build script is also supporting the avr target

+The script can be used on Windows 10 with MSYS2, on Debian 8, and on Fedora 25

+# Windows and MSYS
-Instructions: *all commands are to be typed into the msys shell*
+all commands are to be typed into the msys shell*

-# Install MSYS2 Base System and needed packages
+## Install MSYS2 Base System and needed packages
   * download the MSYS2 Installer from the [MSYS Home Page](http://www.msys2.org/), use the 64 Bit Version
   * execute installer and chose the installation path as follows
     * best on a SSD